adityachaudhari24/BYOCC/README.md

 ## How to Get Started with BYOCC?
 1. **Explore the Templates**: Browse through the available templates and patterns to find components that suit your needs/scenarios.
 (TODO - add link to templates)
-2. **Contribute** : As its just the beginning of BYOCC, we are looking for contributors to help us build more templates and patterns.
-If you have experience in building commerce components or have ideas for new templates, please suggest ideas by creating an issue or pull request.
+2. **Contribute** : As it's just the beginning of BYOCC, we are looking for contributors to help build more templates and patterns.
+If you have experience in building commerce components or have ideas for new templates, please suggest ideas by creating an issue.

 TODO